GoClipse/goclipse/documentation/ReportIssue.md

 Debbugger issues can be hard to track down, because of all the components involved: Goclipse, CDT, GDB, OS binary format, and Go toolchain.

+> _**Note:** The Go toolchain does not properly support debugging in Windows.
+While setting breakpoints and step/continue seems to work, inspecting variables doesn't work._

 If you think you've found a problem with the debugger integration, please try the following first:
  * Use latest version of Goclipse.
  * Use recommended/tested version of CDT (this is the CDT version that GoClipse has most recently been tested against).
 This is listed in the changelog for each GoClipse release.